FrancisGregori/AIInk/replit.md

 ## Overview

-Darwin AI Tools is a professional AI-powered design platform that provides two main creative tools: Stencil Tool for image processing and Flux Kontext for AI-assisted design editing.
-The application is built as a full-stack web application with a React frontend and Express.js backend, featuring real-time AI integration through Google's Gemini API and comprehensive file upload capabilities.
+Darwin AI Tools is a professional AI-powered design platform that provides two main creative tools: Stencil Tool for tattoo stencil generation and Flux Kontext for AI-assisted design editing.
+The application recreates the exact functionality from TattoostencilPro with professional stencil processing capabilities using multiple AI models (Steven, Makishi, Darwin, Adrian).
+Built as a full-stack web application with React frontend and Express.js backend, featuring real-time job processing, user credit management, and comprehensive gallery display.

 ## User Preferences